awsdocs/amazon-ecs-developer-guide/doc_source/getting-started-aws-copilot-cli.md

 1. From within the demo\-app directory, run the `init` command\.

+   For Windows users, run the `init` command from the folder that contains the downloaded `copilot.exe` file\.

    ```
    copilot init
    ```
-   For Windows users, run the `init` command from the folder where the copilot.exe file was downloaded.

    AWS Copilot walks you through the setup of your **first application and service** with a series of terminal prompts, starting with **next step**\.
 If you have already used AWS Copilot to deploy applications, you're prompted to choose one from a list of application names\.